 Any visit that is not for personal reasons.
 The visit is conducted by a recognized professional that has advanced training and education in their field of expertise.
-The visit is connected to the inmate’s case (legal, evaluations, investigations, post sentencing) or the inmate’s incarceration (internal jail programs, volunteers.)
+The visit is connected to the inmate’s case (legal, evaluations, investigations) or the inmate’s incarceration (internal jail programs, volunteers.)
 The following professionals will not be allowed visits with inmates at the El Paso County Jail.
 These professionals are only permitted as professionals online GTL or at the Video Visitation Center:

 - Approved Clergy (Paperwork must be registered at the Front Desk)

 - Financial Organizations (All paperwork must be mailed)